MSc Health Psychology / Overview

 - How to apply

 Complete and submit our online application form to apply for this course.
 See the 'Advice to applicants' section in the 'Application and selection' tab for information on the supporting documents we require with your form, including two academic references and a research proposal.

 Please note that the part-time option is only available to home/EU students.
 The full-time option is available to all.

 Applications are assessed at periodic academic review panels.
-We have three deadlines: 8 January 2018, 16 April 2018 and 9 July 2018.
+A small number of places are still available so if you're interested please apply as soon as possible.
 Depending on the number of offers made after the final review panel, we may continue to accept applications, impose a new closing date or place any late applications on a waiting list.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|